 Applications can be made throughout the year, with a September start available.

-Completion of a HND qualification at the University of Northampton in Engineering.
+Completion of a HND or Foundation Degree or an equivalent qualification in Engineering.

 For information regarding English language requirements at the University, please see our IELTS page.